Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Beyond TSP: Equivariant Quantum Policies for Other Symmetric CO Tasks

+where $\Delta_{\mathrm{structure}}$ captures smooth changes in problem geometry.
+Formalising these bounds across problem classes is open; for Euclidean TSP the structural term takes the form of Theorem~\ref{thm:final-performance} or Corollary~\ref{cor:graphon}, but for other graphon families (Erd\H{o}s--R\'enyi, stochastic block models, etc.) the structural term will be different.

-In summary, the combination of symmetry-aware quantum circuit design, data reuploading, and pooled generator architectures offers a unifying pathway toward scalable, transferable quantum heuristics for symmetric CO problems.
-We hope this outlook inspires future work in both quantum algorithms and combinatorial optimization.
+In summary, the combination of symmetry-aware quantum circuit design, data re-uploading, and pooled generator architectures offers a unifying pathway toward scalable, transferable quantum heuristics for symmetric CO problems --- subject to the three barriers identified in Section~\ref{sec:barriers}, which apply to any all-to-all equivariant architecture.